erelsgl/erelsgl.github.io/pages/en/wishlist.md

 1. **Fair division of state budget** among citizens and citizen-groups.

+1. **Fair division of cabinet ministries** among parties.
+Save precious time in constructing a governemt!

 1. **Fair division of electricity** among households, in villages in which the power supply is less than the demand.

 1. **Experiments in [fair division][fairness]**.
 Recently, [together with Josue Ortega and Maria Kyropoulou](https://arxiv.org/abs/1810.08243), we wrote a paper describing a lab experiment about manipulation and envy in cake-cutting.
 I will be happy to extend this research to other division procedures and settings.